flutter/engine/impeller/docs/standalone_gles.md

 ## Wrap the Onscreen Surface

-Per frame, the onscreen surface can be wrapped using SurfaceGLES::WrapFBO where the default framebuffer in our case if FBO 0.
-Take care to to ensure that the pixel format matches the one we used to choose the EGL config.
+Per frame, the onscreen surface can be wrapped using SurfaceGLES::WrapFBO where the default framebuffer in our case is FBO 0.
+Take care to ensure that the pixel format matches the one we used to choose the EGL config.
 Figuring out the pixel size is left as an exercise for the reader.

 ```c++
 auto surface =